These are the Best US States for LGBT+ Travelers

 The US LGBT+ Travel Index is a report ranking the most gay friendly US states which are the best US travel destination for LGBT travelers to visit.

-2020 hasn’t been the year we all imagined at all.
-Sadly, we have all been impacted by the current coronavirus outbreak, and for travel lovers like us this has meant that traveling is sadly off the cards for right now, while we all do our bit to help stop the spread of this pandemic.
+The last few years weren’t the years we had imagined for travel.
+Sadly, we have all been impacted by the travel restrictions and the pandemic, and for travel lovers like us this has meant that traveling was off the cards for far too long.

 That’s why we here at OutOfOffice.com have compiled a new study ranking the best states for LGBTQ+ travelers to visit.